 Tracking an index is a passive form of investing.

 The FTSE index comprises US-based stocks characterized by higher-than-average dividend yields.

 VYM ETF Overview

-I think our definition and explanations indicate what we are getting into.
-But let’s head over to Vanguard and see what they say about their own ETF.
+I think the definition and explanations indicate what we are getting into.
+But let’s head to Vanguard and see what they say about their ETF.

 Vanguard states that VYM: